AnnoyedGrunt/GMS2-Minimap-Tutorial/README.md

 We don’t place `obj_map` directly but rather let our  `obj_player` instantiate it.
 This is a personal preference, and the map would work just the same if placed directly.

 ### Fundamentals: Bounding Boxes
-When adding sprites to GameMaker: Studio 2, we have the option to specify a /mask/ for our sprite which defines its collision area.
-In a platform game, for example, we may decide to give the powerup masks that cover the entire sprite or even a larger area so they’re easier to pick up, or do the same for enemies so they’re easier to hit, while also making their attacks have smaller masks that make them easier to dodge.
+When adding sprites to GameMaker: Studio 2, we have the option to specify a *mask* for our sprite which defines its collision area.
+In a platform game, for example, we may decide to give power-ups a mask that covers the entire sprite or even a larger area so that they're easier to pick up, or do the same for enemies so they’re easier to hit, while also making their attacks have smaller masks that make them easier to dodge.
 Masks can have different shapes, but regardless of what their shape is they can always be enclosed by a rectangle.
-Said rectangle is called the *bounding box* and GameMaker: Studio 2 gives us four variables which help us know where it is:
+Said rectangle is called the *bounding box* and GameMaker: Studio 2 gives us four variables that tell us where it is:

 ```
 bbox_left